MicrosoftDocs/dynamics-365-project-operations/articles/actuals/linkingactuals.md

 ### Transaction type

 Transaction type represents the timing and context of the financial impact on a project.
 It's represented by an option set that has the following supported values in Project Operations:

   - Cost
   - Project contract
   - Unbilled sales
   - Billed sales
   - Inter organizational sales
   - Resourcing unit cost

 ### Transaction class

 Transaction class represents the different types of costs that are incurred on projects.
 It's represented by an option set that has the following supported values in Project Operations:

   - Time
   - Expense
   - Material
   - Fee
   - Milestone
   - Tax

-The **Milestone** value is typically used by the business logic for fixed-price billing in Project Operations.
+**Milestone** is typically used by the business logic for fixed-price billing in Project Operations.

 ### Transaction origin

-Transaction origin is an entity that stores the origin of each business transaction.
-As project execution gets underway, each business transaction will give rise to another business transaction which in turn will create another and so on.
-Transaction origin entity was designed to store data about each transaction’s origin to help reporting and traceability.
+**Transaction origin** is an entity that stores the origin of each business transaction.
+As a project gets underway, each business transaction will give rise to another business transaction which in turn will create another and so on.
+Transaction origin entity was designed to store data about each transaction’s origin to help with reporting and traceability.

 ### Transaction connection

-Transaction connection is an entity that stores the relation between two similar business transactions such as cost and related sales actuals or transaction reversals triggered by billing activities such invoice confirmation or invoice corrections.
+**Transaction connection** is an entity that stores the relation between two similar business transactions such as cost and related sales actuals or transaction reversals triggered by billing activities such invoice confirmation or invoice corrections.

-Together, Transaction origin and Transaction connection help you keep track of relationships between business transactions and actions that resulted in the creation of a specific business transaction.
+Together, **Transaction origin** and **Transaction connection** help you keep track of relationships between business transactions and actions that resulted in a specific business transaction.

 ### Example: How Transaction origin works with Transaction connection